vexor/vx-promo/puppet_and_ansible.md

     script:
       - sudo puppet apply --verbose site.pp

-The following will help to check that your configuration AT LEAST doesn't have errors.
+The following will help to check that your configuration at least doesn't have errors.
-Use [serverspec][serverspec] and puppet for further checking.
+Use [serverspec][serverspec] or puppet for further checking.

     $ cat test.pp